MarwahAlaofi/acm-proceedings/readme.md

-# Overview# Overview
+# Overview

 This project is to host scripts used to prepare an ACM proceedings from OpenReview.
 So far, it has the following (still under testing):

 1. Export accepted papers from OpenReview into ACM/Sheridan XML format
-2. Convert the XML into a clean Word document listing titles and authors to be added to the website
+2. Convert the XML into an MS Word document listing titles and authors

 ---